 |Are you using all Placements – Browse and Search?||We recommend maximizing the number of placements included.|

-Pinterest best practices dictate having separate ad groups for web vs mobile (mobile_web, android, ios) because ~80% of their traffic comes from mobile and desktop eCPMs are more expensive.
+Pinterest best practices dictate having separate ad sets for web vs mobile (mobile_web, android, ios) because ~80% of their traffic comes from mobile and desktop eCPMs are more expensive.

 Other targeting splits are not recommended.